 Vidyadhar (Salil) V. Upasani, MD

 Dr. Upasani attended medical school and completed his Orthopedic Surgery residency at the University of California, San Diego.
 During this time, he received funding form the National Institutes of Health (NIH) to be the Ruth L. Kirschstein research fellow at Rady Children’s Hospital, where he developed a passion for pediatric hip and spine conditions.
 He then completed his fellowship in Pediatric Orthopedics at Boston Children’s Hospital.
-Dr. Upasani treats all general pediatric orthopedic conditions, with a special interest in hip and spine disorders in children, adolescents, and young adults.
+Dr. Upasani has a special interest in hip and spine disorders in children, adolescents, and young adults.
 He continues to focus on various research pursuits, including pediatric orthopedic trauma, scoliosis, hip dysplasia, slipped capital femoral epiphysis, and hip preservation.

 Leadership and Organization